cameronela13/market-ranks-tool/README.md

 <h2>Code Style</h2>

 This tool frequently uses pandas, numpy, streamlit, and altair.
 Any issues in code involving the former three packages are likely fixable using their respective online API references.
 Unfortunately, the altair online API reference is not incredibly helpful.
-Because of this, however, it seems many people have turned to trusty Stack Overflow for help.
 Familiarity with streamlit's session_state and selectbox behavior is important.
 For implementing future property types, the format of the data used in the application should at least follow the output of the get_industrial() function in main.py.
 Integrating new property types is even easier if their associated data follows the excel files called in the aforementioned function (the get_industrial() function could be easily modified to accomodate such formatted future data).

 <h2>Build Status</h2>